stefanofa/awesome/TOPICS.md

 ## rstack

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 ## web

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 *   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.